Azure/AzureStack-QuickStart-Templates/README.md

 # Microsoft Azure Stack Quickstart Templates

-Latest version of README file.
+Latest version of README file - v1

 This repository contains Azure Resource Manager deployment templates that have been tested with Microsoft Azure Stack Development Kit.